iamxiwang/cryptocurrency_map/README.md

     What is OEDC countries?
     On 14 December 1960, 20 countries originally signed the Convention on the Organisation for Economic Co-operation and Development.
 Since then, 18 countries have become members of the Organisation.

-## Functionality and MVP's
+# Functionality and MVP's
 ---

     In life_expectancy visulizer, users will be able to:

     1) Access the the OEDC.org 2020 or latest data of life expectancy of birth, suicide rates of countries, potential years of life lost of countries per 100,1000 people.
     2) Interact with graphs, charts other data visuals with a variety of :hover and :click events.
     3) See a variety of stylized representations of data.
 Move the mouse on the world map, and a box will appear in the country where the mouse is located.
-Click the button on the right side of the map, users will be able to see a barchart which is represented the suicide rates, death from the cancer, potential years of life lost.
+Click the button on the right side of the map, users will be able to see three different type of charts which are represented the suicide rates, death from the cancer, potential years of life lost.

-## Technologies, Libraries, and API's
+# Technologies, Libraries, and API's
 ---
     Google Chart Tools Are Powerful, Simple to Use, and Free.